FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 This is all standard OAuth auth code grant flow.

 Try navigating to `localhost:3001/login`.
-You should see a FusionAuth login form:
+If you see a FusionAuth login form, you're all set!

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/loginscreen.png" alt="login screen" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/login.png" alt="login screen" class="img-fluid" figure=false %}

 When you successfully authenticate, you’ll just see Cannot GET /oauth-callback, because /oauth-callback doesn’t exist, yet.
 Remember you added `localhost:3001/oauth-callback` as an Authorized redirect URL in the FusionAuth admin panel, *and* as our redirectURI in `config.js`.
 This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth workflow.